Return of La Belle Jardinière

 A crossover between landscape, interior furniture and small pavilion, in the 19th century la jardinière expresses the anxiety to “annihilate space” as the historian Siegfried Gideon points out.
 For Gideon jardinieres are a “gentle unreal play of dream elements that the eye delights to follow- as irrational as the sphinxes tails, curling into arabesques that sprout a thin stem balancing a vase.”

 Throughout the history of art, garden imagery has alluded to the female gardener, the “jardinière”.
 She is often depicted as Madonna in the iconographical tradition of the Virgin as a fertile, enclosed garden and associated with certain flowers.
-Already records from the 15th century demonstrate the rise of “Mary Gardens”.
 This idea of the jardinière is also objectified in a vessel carrying plants.

-The jardinieres shown allude to architectures, landscapes and female body parts: knees, thighs, fortifications, breasts, grottos, caves, elbows, roofs, buttocks, mountains, glutes, domes, ruins...Just as a traditional jardiniere they can stand for themselves as objects and be utilized as vessels for plants.
+The jardinieres in these series allude to architectures, landscapes and female body parts: knees, thighs, fortifications, breasts, grottos, caves, elbows, roofs, buttocks, mountains, glutes, domes, ruins...Just as a traditional jardiniere they can stand for themselves as objects and be utilized as vessels for plants.

 They are planted with Mother of Thousands, a succulent that produces vegetatively in large numbers by creating small off springs on her leaves.
 The babies start growing roots and photosynthesizing before they reach the earth.
-Because of this she has the ability to behave as a weed (a subjective term we don’t endorse) dominating and crowding out other species that have less efficient means of propagation
+Because of this she has the ability to behave as a weed dominating and crowding out other species that have less efficient means of propagation.